15 Tips for Hiring a Content Writer for Your Blog

 You don't always need a writer with intimate knowledge of the intricacies of SEO, unless you're a marketing blog and that's the expertise you're looking for.
 What you do want, however, is a writer who knows the basics of using keywords and keyword synonyms, how to write for the web with shorter paragraphs and skimmable formatting, how to write descriptive anchor text, how to research topic comptition and traffic, and other basics.

-Checking Stats on Keyword
+Checking Stats On Keyword

 This is why I always hesitate to hire writers who have a majority of their experience with academic writing.
 Academic writing tends to be longer, dryer, and denser, which isn't great for web content.
 It's a unique world out there, and you want writers experienced with what people want.